serut/meteor-coverage/README.md

 Details :

--   Allows / Disallow is coded with the following order `include`, `exclude.general`, `exclude.(client|server)`, it is used before both instrumentation and before coverage report creation.
 -   The glob syntax can be found [here](http://www.linuxjournal.com/content/bash-extended-globbing).
 -   To create your custom config file, run the project with `COVERAGE_VERBOSE=1` env variable and use logs to see which filenames were hooked or hidden.
 PR welcome.
 -   The output folder needs to starts with a dot to exclude that folder from Meteor build.